 The Knights welcome Catholic men, 18 years of age and older, who are committed to making their community a better place, while supporting their Church.
 Being a Knight is more than camaraderie; it is being involved with your community; it is supporting your local Catholic Church, while enhancing your own faith; it is about protecting and enhancing your family life.

-The Knights are proud to serve St. Therese Parish, School and Community.
+The Knights are proud to serve St. Therese Parish, School, and the Alhambra Community.
 You may have seen them in tuxedos and regalia for special Masses.
 They are involved with several ministries at St. Therese, and count among their number Fr.
 Philip and Fr.
 Bernard.
 The Ten Commandments monument in front of the Parish Center was a gift from the Alhambra Knights.

-For more information, contact the Grand Knight of the Alhambra Council, Mike Stauffer, at (310) 916-8419, or visit the national website at www.kofcalhambra.org.
+For more information, contact the Grand Knight of the Alhambra Council at (888) 869-3124 or visit the national website at www.kofcalhambra.org.